HOOPcycle is a mobile art installation that recenters basketball’s history and brings its Mesoamerican roots to the forefront.

 Drawing inspiration from both contemporary basketball and its ancient pre-Columbian ancestor, HOOPcycle combines a reinterpreted vertical hoop with a tricycle-mounted design, offering a reimagined sports experience that challenges norms and unites communities through play.

-Lace up your sneakers and join us for the HOOPcycle’s debut in the parking lot shared by The National Public Housing Museum and a new mixed-income housing development in Chicago’s Near West Side.
+The HOOPcycle is now on view in the parking lot shared by The National Public Housing Museum and a new mixed-income housing development in Chicago’s Near West Side:

 919 South Ada St, Chicago, IL